Frequently Asked Questions

 How long is the program?

 The Incubator program is best suited for short-term projects that are smaller in scope.
-Most projects are completed in 6-8 months on average and should take no longer than a year to complete.
+Projects generally should take no longer than one year to complete.

 Is there a cost associated with participation?